 The Washington State Employment Security Department is offering information to help individuals and employers impacted by COVID-19.
 Find frequently asked questions for workers and businesses, an easy-to-read comparison guide on benefits with common scenarios, and more here: esd.wa.gov/newsroom/covid-19.

 UPDATE: Beginning Monday, March 30, the Bremerton Public Schools (BSD) FREE "Grab-n-Go" program will be distributing meals on Monday and Wednesday only (students will still receive all breakfast and lunch weekly meals: 2 days of meals on Monday and 3 days of meals on Wednesday).
 Meals will only be available for pick-up at Bremerton High School; Armin Jahr Elementary; and West Hills STEM Academy.
 All locations are open to all children.
 Bus times may be changing for meal delivery.
 Updates and guidelines can be found on the BSD website.

 Bremerton Food Banks, Free Meal Services Remain Open

-The Bremerton Foodline (BFL), St Vincent De Paul (SVDP), and The Salvation Army (TSA) food banks remain open on a drive-up basis to serve residents in this time of need.
+The Bremerton Foodline (BFL) and St Vincent De Paul (SVDP) food banks remain open on a drive-up basis to serve residents in this time of need.
 For more info, please call the BFL office at (360) 479-6188 and SVDP at (360) 377-2929.
-TSA can be reached at (360) 373-5550.
 Organizations are also offering free to go meals in Bremerton and Kitsap County due to the impacts of COVID-19 and a list of providers is available here.

 You may be eligible for free or reduced health care coverage in Washington state if you are uninsured, lost your job or have reduced income due to COVID-19.
 Visit Washington Health Plan Finder to apply or get help with enrollment.
 Find due dates and information on coverage here.